-A hotel guest’s coffee experience used to be a packet of ground beans and a cheap coffeemaker.
-Then came slick pod machines to extract a cup in one minute flat.
-Maybe down in the lobby there would be a cookie-cutter coffee shop.
-Even in the best foodie-driven hotels, coffee was an afterthought.
-Freshness and an artisan touch were noticeably absent.
+Maybe, down in the lobby, there would be a cookie-cutter coffee shop.
+Even in the best foodie-driven hotels, coffee was an afterthought, and freshness and an artisan touch were noticeably absent.

 Now, forward-looking hotels are shining a spotlight on some of the country’s best artisan roasters, bringing their coffee programs into a new era.
-It’s a seamless marriage that blends the needs of the boutique-hotel industry—above all, to offer something not found at a Marriott or Hilton, preferably with upscale leanings—with coffee roasters eager to expand into other markets.
-Partnering with an existing retailer avoids marketing from the ground up and hunting down the perfect storefront, saving not only cash but also time.
+It’s a seamless marriage that blends the needs of the boutique-hotel industry with coffee roasters eager to expand into other markets.
+Partnering with an existing retailer avoids marketing from the ground up and hunting down the perfect storefront, saving cash and time.

-“Operating your own retail space is definitely a challenge,” says Casha Garcia, Lamill Coffee’s relations manager.
-Lamill didn’t hesitate to accept Erickson’s offer as a means of floating Lamill in a brand-new market.
-Now, guests can order coffee at the Perq, a modern café with bar-height seating.
-Everything is made in house, including the caramel syrup drizzled on top of mochas and batches of cold-brew coffee, made from a blend of Brazilian, Costa Rican, and Guatemalan beans.
+“Operating your own retail space is a challenge,” says Casha Garcia, LAMILL’s Coffee’s relations manager.
+LAMILL didn’t hesitate to accept Erickson’s offer—now, guests can order coffee at the Perq, a modern café with bar-height seating inside the hotel.
+Everything is made in house, including the caramel syrup drizzled on top of mochas and batches of cold-brew coffee made from a blend of Brazilian, Costa Rican, and Guatemalan beans.

-Still, the tight space was an adjustment.
-Two months were spent training staff in the new café.
-The hotel’s pastry chef supervises a kitchen staff of five to craft savory and sweet treats that include croissants, paninis, gelato and danishes.
+Still, the tight space was an adjustment, and the team spent two months training staff in the new café.
+The hotel’s pastry chef supervises a kitchen staff of five to craft savory and sweet treats that include croissants, paninis, gelato, and danishes.
 “On a busy day, we do thousands of covers,” says Erickson.

 For coffee roasters wanting to break into this budding market, Casillo advises it’s best to offer a “spectrum of experiences.”

-“What I like about what George Howell offers is he has highly individualistic [coffees],” says Casillo, referring to Howell’s relationships with coffee farms and only offering single-estate coffees brewed-to-order, “and they’re really good stories to boot.
+“What I like about what George Howell offers is he has highly individualistic [coffees],” says Casillo, referring to Howell’s relationships with coffee farms and only offering single-estate coffees brewed-to-order, “and they share really good stories to boot.
 He’s ticking every box.”

 Howell couldn’t agree more about the marriage.
-After spending several years scouring Boston for the perfect spot to open a café, he hit upon Downtown Crossing, home to two universities and condo dwellers and high-tech companies.
+After spending several years scouring Boston for the perfect spot to open a café, he hit upon Downtown Crossing, home to two universities, condo dwellers, and high-tech companies.
 “It’s everything.
 It’s the precise location of this hotel, in the absolute center of downtown, where pedestrian activity meets business seven days a week,” he says.
 “The hotel is a real hub of culture and business.”

 “What the hotel really aims at is a twenty-four to thirty-five age group, which is a group we are really interested in,” says Howell.
-“They are the ones who have really been behind the third wave.
-They are the future and often the most curious.”
+“They are the ones who have been behind the third wave.”

-Like the Perq at SLS Hotel in Las Vegas, there’s an eye on offering a positive, friendly experience while ordering drinks.
-But what Howell will do differently is cater to locals as much as he does hotel guests.
-Beans sold by the pound along with informal coffee education ensures locals brew solid cups at home.
-A separate street entrance helps coax this traffic.
+Like the Perq at SLS Hotel in Las Vegas, there’s an eye on offering a positive, friendly experience while ordering drinks in hotels.
+But Howell plans to cater to locals as much as he does hotel guests.

 Among the early specialty cafés to partner with hotels was Stumptown Coffee Roasters.
 “Stumptown has started it in a big way,” says Howell.
 In 2007, the roaster opened a café at Ace Hotel in its hometown of Portland, followed by another at Ace Hotel in New York City two years later.
 Stumptown coffees are also brewed at Ace Hotels in Palm Springs, Los Angeles, and—come December—Pittsburgh.

-“We stayed at Ace Hotel [in Seattle] in the early days and thought it was great,” says Matt Lounsbury, vice president of Stumpton.
-“We became buddies with [the founders] over the years and Duane, our founder, was from Seattle.
-There are definitely crossovers in the brand and the aesthetic and the vibe.”
+“We stayed at Ace Hotel [in Seattle] in the early days and thought it was great,” says Matt Lounsbury, vice president of Stumptown.
+“We became buddies with [the founders] over the years, and Duane, our founder, was from Seattle.
+There are definitely crossovers in the brand, aesthetic, and vibe.”

-Still, he realizes the customer demographic isn’t the same at every Ace Hotel given the range of cities they’re in.
-But one common denominator is a thirst for really good coffee—and many haven’t yet been turned on to Stumptown.
-“People are spending a lot of money to stay there and they should be able to get good coffee,” says Lounsbury.
+Still, he realizes the customer demographic isn’t the same at every Ace Hotel, given the range of cities they’re in.
+But one common denominator is a thirst for good coffee— many haven’t yet been turned on to Stumptown.
+“People are spending a lot of money to stay there, and they should be able to get good coffee,” says Lounsbury.

 Coffee fits right into a hotel’s toolkit.
 “We’re seeing a trend for hotels to be ahead of amenities for their guests.
-As the bar gets raised for food and drink . . . people don’t want to leave the hotel to get it,” he says.
+As the bar gets raised for food and drink…people don’t want to leave the hotel to get it,” Lounsbury says.
 Proof of this thirst for good coffee is at the New York City Ace Hotel café.
-“It absolutely gets bonkers crazy all day long.
-There’s a lot of foot traffic,” says Lounsbury.
+“It’s bonkers busy all day long.
+There’s a lot of foot traffic,” he says.

 What Intelligentsia got wasn’t just another tiny metropolitan-sized café.
 The café has access to seating for 150, huge for a New York City coffee shop, with flow between the interior and outdoor gardens.
 “It’s not the kind of space that allows a line to form,” says Morrissey.
-“We designed it in a way that people could just walk up to the bar and place and order.”
+“We designed it so people could walk up to the bar and place and order.”

 Any hotel partner has to also hold a fondness for premium sourcing.
-“We wanted to make sure we weren’t ‘fill in the blank’ for the Best Western.
-To have a coffee shop on every corner, that’s just not our business model,” Morrissey says.
+“We wanted to ensure we weren’t ‘fill in the blank’ for the Best Western.
+To have a coffee shop on every corner, that’s not our business model,” Morrissey says.
 “The hotel provided a really unusual opportunity for us.”